Anushka2912/Chat-Messaging-Interface/chat-messaging-app/README.md

 - **Install dependencies**:
   npm install
-  or
-  yarn install

 - **Running the App**

--Start the development server:

-  npm run dev
+-Start the development server: npm run dev
-  or
-  yarn dev

--The app should now be running at http://localhost:5173/.

 # How It Works